 Since 1948, the role has concerned the Court-martial process.
 From 1661 the office of Judge Advocate of the Fleet (JAF) existed to supervise the Royal Navy Courts-martial system, separately from the JAG.
 The two historic offices were amalgamated by the Armed Forces Act 2006, with the role of JAF subsumed into JAG.
 The Armed Forces Act 2006 repealed the three Service Discipline Acts of 1955/57, established a single system of Service law, and created the Court Martial as a standing court.
 It came into effect on 31 October 2009.

-The Judge Advocate General is Head of the Service Justice System.
+The Judge Advocate General is the Judicial Head of the Service Courts.
 There is also a Vice-Judge Advocate General (V-JAG) and several Assistant Judge Advocates General (A-JAGs).

 All the judges are civilians, appointed from the ranks of experienced barristers or solicitors in the same way as Circuit Judges.
 When conducting a particular trial, they are formally titled “The Judge Advocate”, and out of court they are generally referred to and addressed as “Judge”.
 In court the judges wear legal costume, comprising a bench wig and black gown, with a tippet (sash) in army red with navy blue and air-force blue edges.